davlee1972/upscale_video/README.md

 # You must have ffmpeg installed and a vulkan compatible GPU

-Without a GPU this process would take weeks to process a 2 hour video Running test_gpu.py will list out Vulkan compatible GPUs and other info.
+Without a GPU this process would take weeks to process a 2 hour video.

+Running test_gpu.py will list out Vulkan compatible GPUs and other info.

 Make sure you are passing in a ffmpeg encoder that is compatible with your system.

 The default is "av1_qsv" since I'm using an Intel Arc A750 GPU which supports AV1 hardware encoding.

 Also make sure you have the latest Mesa drivers installed if on linux (see Notes below).